deadstrobe5/reM3/README.md

-# reM3 - reMarkable Sync Tool
+# reM3 - reMarkable Sync & Transcribe Tool

 **Sync your reMarkable tablet and convert handwriting to text with AI.**